themantho/brainageR/README.md

 ### dcm2bids folder

-Scripts for converting DICOMs to BIDS using the dcm2bids package are located in the dcm2bids folder.
+Example scripts for converting DICOMs to BIDS using the dcm2bids package are located in the dcm2bids folder.
+Note: These scripts were originally written for

 /bids_config